ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 What you will do now is put some Python code into the local repo&mdash;or more precisely, you'll put some Python code into the directory that corresponds to that repo.
 You won't actually commit it to the repo until the next step.

-So, what we want to do first is make `~/github/spis16-lab02-Name-Name` (except with your pair's names, not literally `Name-Name`) be your current directory.
+So, what we want to do first is make `~/github/spis17-lab02-Name-Name` (except with your pair's names, not literally `Name-Name`) be your current directory.
 Use the `cd` command to make that happen.

 When you've done it, you
-should be able to type `pwd` and see that your current directory path ends in `github/spis16-lab02-Name-Name`, just like in the example output below:
+should be able to type `pwd` and see that your current directory path ends in `github/spis17-lab02-Name-Name`, just like in the example output below:

 ```
-[spis16t3@ieng6-240]:spis16-lab02-Alex-Chris:118$ pwd
+[spis17t3@ieng6-240]:spis17-lab02-Alex-Chris:118$ pwd
-/home/linux/ieng6/spis16/spis16t3/github/spis16-lab02-Alex-Chris
+/home/linux/ieng6/spis17/spis17t3/github/spis17-lab02-Alex-Chris
-[spis16t3@ieng6-240]:spis16-lab02-Alex-Chris:119$
+[spis17t3@ieng6-240]:spis17-lab02-Alex-Chris:119$
 ```

-Then, start up idle by typing `idle3`:
+Then, start up IDLE by typing `idle3`:

 ```
-[spis16t3@ieng6-240]:spis16-lab02-Alex-Chris:119$ idle3
+[spis17t3@ieng6-240]:spis17-lab02-Alex-Chris:119$ idle3
 ```

 Once you do, use the `File -> New File` menu item twice to open *two* windows in which you can type Python code.